 What’s unique about Sealy Australia is that the company has its own tool makers and machine-building teams on-site.
 “The components team was extremely

 gracious and keen to tackle this challenge.
 They built new tools, completely reconfiguring a machine we took off-line.
 Within a few months, we made

 our first batch of coils with the new head design.
 We had the concept design for the coil in CAD, and it had tested well on-screen in computer simulations.

-We hammered the first coils into shape and said we think we’re onto a good design, then we had to redesign the tooling for the machine to interconnect
+We cobbled that first batch of coils together, and the test results showed we were onto a good design.
+Then, we had to redesign the tooling for the

-the springs together into one unit so that we could test its performance both in the real world and in our testing lab,” he says.
+machine to interconnect the springs together into one unit so that we could test its performance both in the real world and in our testing lab,” he

 And to Sealy Australia’s credit, management gives its engineers the leeway – not to mention time and resources – to explore these projects and see them